 If you plan to attend school in the fall, it's best to file the year before your intended start date.
 The FAFSA application opens on October 1.
 Submit your application as soon as you can.

 Be sure to put all the schools that you are interested in on your application, even if you haven't received an acceptance.
 Most colleges have different priority filing deadlines, so check the deadline date with your prospective college.
 If you miss the deadline, you can still file as soon as possible but, be aware that most schools have a limited amount of money and those who file first could receive a higher chance in getting more financial aid.

 You can file online at FAFSA.ED.GOV

-Be aware of scam sites that will try to get you to pay to fill out the FAFSA.
-The application is entirely free.
+An important fact to know is that the application is entirely free.
+Unfortunately, there are some scam sites that will try to get you to pay to fill out the FAFSA.